Abhijeet17o/Clinical-Intelligence-Platform/QUICK_START.md

 3. **In browser:**
    - Status shows: ✓ Processing complete!
-   - AI recommendations appear with scores
+   - Recommendations appear with scores
    - Can add to prescription and save

 ---